M.S. in Communication Disorders Overview

 - Introduction to Audiology (CMDS 257 – 3 crs.)

-The following four courses are also recommended, but are not required in order to apply to the CD graduate program.
+The following five courses are also recommended, but are not required in order to apply to the CD graduate program.
 Only grades of "C" or better in these courses will be accepted:

 - Statistics* (BHSC 370 or MATH 122 – 3 crs.)